ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 - urls.py - Utilities for working with http and https requests
 - vca.py - Contains utilities for modules that work with VMware vCloud Air
 - vmware.py - Contains utilities for modules that work with VMware vSphere VMs
+- xenserver.py - Contains utilities for modules that work with XenServer.